Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Approach

 \section{Approach}

-In this section, we propose the \textbf{M}ulti-lingual \textbf{A}bility \textbf{E}xtraction and \textbf{T}ransfer approach, named as \textbf{MAET}, which can effectively transfer the advanced abilities from single-lingual LLMs, to build a multi-lingual ability-enhanced LLM.
-The key motivation of our approach is to identify and extract ability-related neurons or weights, and transfer the target abilities into a LLM in an efficient way.
-The overall framework of MAET is presented in Figure~\ref{fig-framework}.
+In this section, we propose the \textbf{M}ulti-lingual \textbf{A}bility \textbf{E}xtraction and \textbf{C}ombination approach, named as \textbf{MAEC}, which can effectively transfer the advanced abilities from single-lingual LLMs, to build a multi-lingual ability-enhanced LLM.
+The key motivation of our approach is to identify and extract ability-related neurons or weights, and combine the target abilities into a LLM in an efficient way.
+The framework of MAEC is presented in Figure~\ref{fig-framework}.